 Consider credit card payment options: Processing a credit card payment often includes higher fees than debit card payments.
 Paying the rent with a credit card can also present a financial risk to the tenant because credit cards feature aggressive interest rates that could trap them in insurmountable debt.
-Offering this type of payment method, however, allows tenants to pay their rent on time, even if they don’t currently have the cash-on-hand to do so.
+Offering this type of payment method, however, allows tenants to pay on time, even if they don’t currently have the cash-on-hand to do so.

 Electronic check payments: Using an e-check payment method, tenants can pay their rent directly from a bank account.
 It’s usually possible for tenants to set this payment method up as a recurring payment that comes out automatically.
-This can make it easy for tenants to “set it and forget it,” significantly increasing the likelihood you receive your payment on time.
+This can make it easy for tenants to “set it and forget it,” significantly increasing the likelihood your tenant will pay on time.
 Consider offering an incentive for e-check use.

 Accept money orders: If you’re renting an apartment to an under-banked person, such as a foreign student or a recent immigrant, it can be difficult for them to obtain checks necessary to pay their rent without paying high foreign transaction fees.
 Consider accepting money orders, which can be purchased with cash, as an alternative payment method.

 Don’t let rental payments become a sore spot

 Providing your tenants with more ways to pay their rent and reducing the amount of effort necessary to pay will increase the chances they pay on time.
 Strive to make rental payment as easy as possible for your tenants, and ensure you have a clear, open line of communication where you both feel comfortable enough to voice your concerns.